straker741/ESP8266_HTTP/README.md

 ## Known issues and limitations
-* size of BUFFER: Able to hold only up to 500 bytes.
+* Size of BUFFER: Able to hold only up to 500 bytes.
-* no collision detection
+* No collision detection
+* No malfunction detection (yet)
 * SoftwareSerial's serial speed is limited (default 9600 baud)
 * It is forbidden to issue AT requests in every loop cycle - ESP8266 is not able to respond that fast.
 Plus you might miss a message from ESP8266 regarding cases 1, 2 and 3 of update() method.

 ## ESP8266 AT commands reference:
 * https://github.com/espressif/esp8266_at/wiki